Use your keyboard arrow keys to navigate

 Marketing Segments

-Melt Festival sought to develop a new segmentation approach to understanding typical event attendee types and their behaviour.
+Melt Festival sought to develop a new segmentation approach to help organisers understand typical event attendee types and their behaviour.
 A question set was developed to ask respondents about how they would best describe their personality.
 Respondents were also asked about the importance of the event and how they heard about the event.

 Loading...